stardustsuperwizard/openbattlesystem/openbattlerules.md

 ## Combat Phase
 ### Combat Sequence
 #### Summary
 Regardless of which combat method is chosen, the sequence is the same.
-Roll a number of “to hit” dice equal to the weapon attack profile against the attacker’s appropriate combat profile, plus or minus any modifiers.
+Roll the number of “to hit” dice equal to the weapon attack profile against the attacker’s appropriate combat profile, plus or minus any modifiers.
 The successful rolls become the attacker’s “to wound” pool which is which is rolled against the defender’s toughness profile, plus or minus any modifiers from the weapons strength profile or special abilities.
 Lastly, the attacker’s successful  “to wound” rolls becomes the defender’s “to save” pool.
 The defender rolls the pool against the defending unit’s Armor Save profile, plus or minus any modifiers from the attacker’s weapon’s Armor Penetration profile and/or special rules.
 Any failed rolls by the defender results in that unit taking a wound for each failed “to save” roll.

 #### To Hit Rolls
 Attacking unit selects a defending unit.
-Attacker rolls the number of D6 equal to the number of Attacks (ATT) in the weapon profile against the defending units combat score, ranged combat (RC) for shooting and close combat for melee.
+Attacker rolls the number of D6 equal to the number of Attacks (A) in the weapon profile against the unit's combat attribute, ranged combat (RC) for shooting and close combat (CC) for melee.
 The unit must meet or beat the combat score (plus or minus any modifiers) with each D6.
 #### To Wound Rolls
 All successful "to hit" rolls become the pool for "to wound" rolls.
-Wound rolls are based on the attacker rolling against the defenders Toughness (T) applying any modifiers from the weapon’s strength and special abilities, if any.
+To Wound rolls are based on the attacker rolling against the defenders Physical Toughness (PT) applying any modifiers from the weapon’s strength and special abilities, if any.
 #### To Save Rolls
-All successful "to wound" rolls becomes the defenders pool for "Armor Save" rolls.
-The defender rolls the dice in the pool against their Armor Save (AS) value, applying any modifiers from the weapon’s Armor Penetration (AP) and special abilities, if any.
+All successful "to wound" rolls becomes the defenders pool for "Combat Save" rolls.
+The defender rolls the dice in the pool against their Combat Save (AS) value, applying any modifiers from the weapon’s Save Modifier (SM) and special abilities, if any.

 ### Ranged Combat
 #### Line of Sight